Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Applying the method on selected events from O1-O3

 Data from some events were processed using glitch-mitigation schemes.
-In these cases, deglitched frames were created by removing the glitches from the gravitational wave time-series data, known as frame files.
+In these cases, deglitched frames were created by removing the glitches from the gravitational wave time-series data.
 We make use of these deglitched frame files whenever available.
-However, we also used the raw/unprocessed frame files downloaded from the \ac{gwosc} \footnote{https://gwosc.org}.
+However, we also used the raw/unprocessed frame files downloaded from the \ac{gwosc} \footnote{\url{https://gwosc.org}}.
 Wherever applicable, we performed \ac{pe} runs on both raw and deglitched frame files.
 We will explicitly list these cases in the subsections below, which cover specific events.
-Even though our framework is designed primarily to mitigate the waveform systematic errors, we want to check if it can identify and correct certain types of systematic errors associated with the data analysis artifacts.
+Even though our framework is designed primarily to mitigate the waveform systematic errors, we want to check if it can identify and mitigate certain types of systematic errors associated with the data analysis artifacts.

 For each scenario: event, type of run (baseline, APE, RPE), frame files (raw or deglitched), and waveform model, we perform 2-3 sets of runs based on computation resource availability.
-We set the random seeds for these runs to be different, and we consider the runs converged when different runs yield identical posterior samples.
-Otherwise, we perform another set of identical runs with more robust sampler settings, such as increasing the number of live points and the minimum number of walks before proposing a new live point.
+We set the random seeds for these runs to be different, and we consider the runs converged when different runs yield consistent posterior samples.
+Otherwise, we perform another set of identical runs with more stringent sampler settings, such as increasing the number of live points and the minimum number of walks before proposing a new live point.